nbudin/devise_cas_authenticatable/README.md

 Requirements
 ------------

-- Rails 2.3 or greater (works with 3.x and 4.x versions as well)
+- Rails 3.0 or greater (works with 4.x versions as well)
-- Devise 1.0 or greater
+- Devise 1.2 or greater
 - rubycas-client

 Installation
 ------------

-    gem install --pre devise_cas_authenticatable

-and in your config/environment.rb (on Rails 2.3):

-    config.gem 'devise', :version => '~> 1.0.6'
-    config.gem 'devise_cas_authenticatable'

-or Gemfile (Rails 3.x):
+Add to your Gemfile:

     gem 'devise'
     gem 'devise_cas_authenticatable'